Flick Rea: Early life and education

-Peel-Corbin then completed a two-year course at the Royal Academy of Dramatic Art in London, leaving in July 1958.
-Whilst there, a fellow student was Glenda Jackson, who would later become Peel-Corbin's MP.
-By the early 1960s, Peel-Corbin was using Felicity Peel as her stage name.
+She then completed a two-year course at the Royal Academy of Dramatic Art in London, leaving in July 1958.
+A fellow student was Glenda Jackson, who would later become her MP.
+By the early 1960s, she was using Felicity Peel as her stage name.
 She worked with the Salisbury Repertory Company, and a repertory company in Oldham.
-Her early credits included The Marriage-Go-Round, The Boy Friend, Simple Spymen, Watch It, Sailor, Julius Caesar and Love in a Mist. she also worked on tour where she met her future husband in a production of “Love from a Stranger” ./> She had a small role in the film “A kind of loving” and also in a 1961 episode of ABC Television's The Avengers.
+Her early credits included The Marriage-Go-Round, The Boy Friend, Simple Spymen, Watch It, Sailor, Julius Caesar and Love in a Mist.
+She had a small role in a 1961 episode of ABC Television's The Avengers.
+She also appeared in the film A Kind of Loving.

 Political career

 Camden Council

 In 1974, Rea joined the Liberal Party.
 She first stood for election to Camden Council in a by-election in April 1980, following the resignation of Fortune Green ward's Conservative councillor Richard Almond.
-Representing the Liberals, Rea came third behind the Labour candidate, and the Conservatives held the seat.
-Rea again stood for the two-member Fortune Green ward (based around the area of the same name) in 1982, this time as a Liberal and Social Democratic Party Alliance candidate.
-The Liberals had been third behind Labour in Fortune Green at the 1978 election (when the ward was created), with the Conservatives winning both seats.
-However, Rea and her fellow Alliance candidate Eamond Hitchcock finished second to the Conservatives in 1982, with Rea being the closer of the two to being elected in what was a three-way marginal.
+Representing the Liberals, she came third behind the Labour candidate, and the Conservatives held the seat.
+She again stood for the two-member Fortune Green ward (based around the area of the same name) in 1982, this time as a Liberal and Social Democratic Party Alliance candidate.
+The Liberals had come third behind Labour in Fortune Green at the 1978 election (when the ward was created), with the Conservatives winning both seats.
+However, Rea and her fellow Alliance candidate Esmond Hitchcock finished second to the Conservatives in 1982, with Rea being the closer of the two to being elected in what was a three-way marginal.

 At the next council election, in 1986, Rea and Roger Billins gained both Fortune Green seats for the Alliance, under the banner of Liberal Social Democratic Party Alliance Spotlight Team.
 She remained a councillor continuously from that point on.
 In 1990, she was elected as a Liberal Democratic Spotlight Team candidate, the Liberals by that point having merged with the Social Democratic Party to form the Liberal Democrats.

 She was elected as the leader of Camden Liberal Democrats from 1986 to 2005, and again from 2014 to 2020.
-In 2001, Rea became the first Liberal Democrat to chair anything on Camden Council.
+In 2001, Rea became the first Liberal Democrat to chair a committee on Camden Council.
 She oversaw the scrutiny panel on the council's administration of its commercial properties and produced a report with the conclusion that "We're [Camden council] not actually very good landlords".
 In 2013, the Liberal Democrat Group objected to the ruling Labour administration's choice of mayor, and unsuccessfully nominated Rea instead.